devtobi/cv/README.md

 ## About The Project

-This project contains my CV based on [JSONResume](https://jsonresume.org).
-Furthermore variants of the CV can be generated automatically as `.html` (using [resumed](https://github.com/rbardini/resumed)) and `.pdf` (using [puppeteer](https://pptr.dev/)).
+This project contains my CV application based on [JSONResume](https://jsonresume.org).
+Furthermore variants of the CV are generated automatically as `.html` (using [resumed](https://github.com/rbardini/resumed)) and `.pdf` (using [puppeteer](https://pptr.dev/)).
 Tons of themes are supported.
 Custom build scripts allow generation for multiple languages (which is a missing feature in JSONSchema itself).
 Deployment is automated using GitHub Actions to GitHub Pages.

 You can use this repository as starting point and inspiration to write your own CV with JSONResume.

 **Notice**: However please provide your own `json` files and do not reuse my files without modification as those contains personal information as described in the `LICENSE`.

 ### Built With

+This project is built as a monorepo.
+Currently it only contains the package `cv-content`, which is responsible for the generation of the static files.

+#### `cv-content`:

 - [JSONResume](https://jsonresume.org) (to define JSON content for CV)
 - [resumed](https://github.com/rbardini/resumed) (to generate .html files of CV and validate JSON Schema)